 Yard Waste is collected curbside on one date in the Spring and three dates in the Fall, with one additional collection in January for Christmas Tree collection.

 Residents are encouraged to bring yard waste material to the Compost & Recycling Center, 108 Carlisle Rd.
 Visit the Compost & Recycling Center page for current schedule and acceptable items list.

 If you occasionally have more trash than can fit into the cart with the lid closed, use an official overflow bag.

 Yes.
 Additional trash carts are available for an annual fee.
-View the Trash Carts application (PDF).
+Submit the online Trash Cart application.
 Annual invoices for the second trash carts are issued on October 1.
 Unpaid carts are subject to removal for non-payment.

 A water main is a primary water pipe that supplies water throughout the Town.
 Most water mains and pipes run underground, often under roads.
 While extremely old pipes were usually galvanized steel, most water mains installed between the 1930s and 1980 were made of cast iron.
 Today, most water mains are made of ductile iron.

 Water main breaks occur for a number of reasons, but the most common reasons are age and temperature.
 All materials wear out over time, which can eventually result in a water main failure.
 Temperature is also a big factor.
 As the ground freezes, it contracts and puts pressure on the water mains.
 While unlikely, the water inside the pipe can also freeze resulting in an outward pressure on the water main.
 Hot temperatures and dry air can cause the ground to shift and settle, creating a shearing effect.
 Other factors that cause a water main break include: